With all the uncertainty surrounding Trump’s tax plan, tax saving tips for small business owners are as important as ever.

 Finding ways to provide tax-exempt fringe benefits to employees can be an effective strategy for business owners interested in minimizing small business taxes and obtaining a loan one day.

-This article will detail over a dozen actionable tax-exempt fringe benefits you can use to add value for employees without increasing your tax burden.
+In any case, this rest of this article will detail over a dozen actionable tax-exempt fringe benefits you can use to add value for employees without increasing your tax burden.

 What Are Fringe Benefits?